grgelsec/nextroom/README.md

 ## 4/2

-- Finish all of the hooks for the different libraries
 - Put in all of the room cards for the different libraries
 - Make skeleton fall back components for loading data